tanyaweaver/python-dev-accelerator/source/schedule/week06/mon.rst

 Objectives
 ==========

-* Learn how to interact with the Django ORM
-* Learn how to write model unit tests for Django
+* Learn how to connect a GitHub project to TravisCI to enable testing and coverage reporting on push.
+* Learn about the Binary Search Tree and how it is structured.

 Readings
 ========

+**Please read and follow** the :doc:`installation instructions for conda at the top of this page </lectures/data_overview>`

+And the following will help you with your work on the Imager data model this week.

 .. include:: /readings/django_readings.rst
     :start-line: 17
-    :end-line: 32
+    :end-line: 29

 Review
 ======